 The mobile learning domain encompasses all kinds of training done via a smartphone or a tablet.
 This includes dedicated m-learning apps.
 We have previously covered some prominent examples in our blog (e.g. Duolingo).

-Performance support tools (PST - learning aids designed to help employees whenever they need assistance) is currently the most popular niche for such applications.
+Performance support tools (PST - learning aids designed to help employees whenever they need help) are currently the most popular niche for such applications.
 They help solve problems that the learners can encounter in their daily work and teach them at the same time.
-This kind of teaching is much more effective than simple repetition, that is why PSTs are a must-have for any company which cares about L&D.
+This kind of teaching is much more effective than simple repetition.
+That is why PSTs are a must-have for any company which cares about L&D.

 Modern learners are short on free time and even shorter on attention spans.
 That’s why microlearning (delivering educational material in bite-sized chunks) is growing in popularity.